 A former CSO of the World Bank Treasury calls the SWIFT system outdated and open to malware attacks.
 Those vulnerabilities could lead to manipulation of financial transactions.

 SWIFT is the interbank financial messaging system for sending international money transfer instructions.
 The Society for Worldwide Interbank Financial Telecommunications, which the industry refers to as the SWIFT co-op maintains this system.

 CSO looks at the SWIFT co-op’s denial of the real issue, the cost of attacks, informed expert insights into these security flaws, how hackers are using and abusing these to their profit, and what the co-op should do to seal its messaging system to mitigate further falsifications.

-“The SWIFT co-op is trying to maintain plausible deniability that these fraudulent transfers point to a systemic problem,” says Tom Kellermann, CEO, Strategic Cyber Ventures and former CSO of the World Bank Treasury.
+“The SWIFT co-op is trying to maintain plausible deniability that these fraudulent transfers point to a systemic problem,” says Tom Kellermann, CEO, Strategic Cyber Ventures and former Deputy CISO at the World Bank.
 While the co-op claims that it is “already helping prevent cyber frauds by working with affected customers and their counterparties to identify, stop and retrieve fraudulent messages,” true prevention should really come before the illicit transactions.